RUISA signal layer

 Five domains of operational sensing

-The radar shows whether coherence is holding across the five RUISA elements and where visible strain is beginning to concentrate, with public-safe wording mapped from the current underlying signal state.
+The radar shows whether coherence is holding across the five RUISA elements and where visible strain is beginning to concentrate, with public-safe wording mapped from the underlying signal model.

 Radar domain